ErrorTzy/writings/notes/Philosophy_of_Mind/Lecture_Notes.md

 # 4. Functionalism

+*Not on a priori ground, but to say if one hypothesis is better than identity theory*

+Mental state is the functional state of the whole organism

 To extend identity theory to other creatures.
 It is similar to token-token identity theory, but it is not token-token identity. `why?`

 Any program is a tuple of (I,S,O,F,G):